-Ph.D. in Psychology: Clinical Psychology
+PhD in Psychology: Clinical Psychology

-Drexel University offers the doctorate program with a specialization in Clinical Psychology with the primary goal of training clinical psychologists in the scientistpractitioner model.
+Drexel University offers the doctorate program with a specialization in Clinical Psychology with the primary goal of training clinical psychologists in the scientist-practitioner model.
 This model places equal emphasis on clinical research and the application of scientific principles.
 Students receive an appropriate, broad education in preparation for entry-level practice in professional psychology.
 This education includes training in intervention and assessment, as well as an introduction to the science and practice of clinical psychology.
 The program is accredited by the American Psychological Association.

-For additional information about the Ph.D. in Clinical Psychology, review the Department of Psychology's Ph.D.
-Handbook.
+For additional information about the PhD in Clinical Psychology, view the Department of Psychology's web site.